 Chiang Mai offers visitors excellent shopping opportunities.
 The collection of products available ranges from all the creations of the city’s famed handicraft industries through to high-end designer accessories, clothes and jewellery.
 The assortment of venues to go shopping at is no less diverse.
 Colourful markets, swish shopping malls and themed locations such as Baan Tawai Handicraft Village provide variety.

 Prices, especially for made in Chiang Mai handicrafts and clothing, are on the low side.
 In markets and the Night Bazaar a bit of haggling ensures even better purchase prices.
+Renting a songthaew, tuk-tuk or taxi are means of travel around, while rental cars and motorcycles are more convenience choices.
+Rentalcars.com is a preferred partner for What’s Up and is a global car hire provider offering competitive daily rental rates in Chiang Mai.
 This guide to shopping in Chiang Mai provides information about what to buy and recommended locations to go shopping.

 BEST SHOPPING PLACES IN CHIANG MAI

 Chiang Mai’s markets are colourful and vibrant affairs.
 Warorot is the city’s central market and part of the Chinatown shopping zone close to the west bank of the Ping River.
 Ton Lamyai Flower Market is in the same area while Muang Mai Market is about a kilometre north.
 Khamthiang Flower Market, Chiang Mai Gate Market and the Night Bazaar are the other markets of interest for tourists.
 Kalare and Anusarn are two night markets close to the Night Bazaar which offer a mix of shopping and dining.